graalvm/mx/docs/MxBenchmark.md

 - `config.name` -- same for `config.name` since it applies only to one VM

 We will not use the `-c, --configuration` flag for the `mx benchmark` command.
-Instead, suites themselves should take care to populate these fields.
+Instead, suites themselves should take care to populate these fields correctly.
+The server will apply proper validation on `host-vm` and `guest-vm`.

 ### Mx changes